This post may contain affiliate links. To read our affiliate policy, click here.

-How do you choose your sunscreen?
-For many, the main criterion is sun protection factor (SPF) – the higher the better.
-Though somewhat important, the SPF indicates the length in time, and not the quality, of protection.
+Do you choose your sunscreen by the sun protection factor (SPF)?
+Though somewhat important, the SPF indicates the length of protection, not the quality.
 Say your skin burns after 15 minutes of sun exposure.
-Multiply the SPF value by 15 to get the amount of time you are technically protected from sunburn.
-For example, SPF 30 should protect you (15×30) for 450 minutes, which is 7.5 hours.
-However, experts recommend that you re-apply any sunscreen, even waterproof sunscreen, every 2 hours or immediately after swimming or excessive sweating.
+Multiply the SPF value by 15 and you will get the amount of time you are technically protected from sunburn.
+For example, SPF 30 should protect you for 450 minutes.
+However, experts recommend re-applying any sunscreen, even waterproof sunscreen, every 2 hours or immediately after swimming or excessive sweating.
 Then, if SPF is not as important as advertised, what are the right criteria for selection?
-This non-toxic face sunscreen guide will give you tips on how to choose a safe and effective sunscreen as well as provide some recommendations for the best mineral facial sunscreen options.
+This non-toxic face sunscreen guide will give you tips on how to choose a safe and effective sunscreen.
+It will also provide some recommendations for the best mineral facial sunscreen options.
 To choose the right sunscreen for your child, read my Guide to the Safest Baby Sunscreen and Sunscreen for Kids.

 What does an effective non-toxic face sunscreen entail?